Instability of supersymmetric black holes via quantum phase transitions

 \section{The model}

 We are going to consider the simplest supersymmetric model with electromagnetic fields that would allow to have more than one black hole solution for the same boundary conditions.
-To this end, we need one scalar field and, therefore, supersymmetry requires the introduction of two gauge fields \cite{Anabalon:2020pez}.
+To this end, we need one scalar field and, therefore, supersymmetry requires the introduction of two gauge fields.
 Furthermore, in order to make contact with M-theory, we need the model to be a subsector of the maximal supergravity in four dimensions.
 A minimal model that satisfies the above requirements was found in \cite{Anabalon:2020pez}.
 The framework under consideration is an $\mathcal{N}=2$ supergravity theory with no hypermultiplets and a single vector multiplet containing a complex scalar field $z$.
 The geometry of the special K\"ahler manifold is characterized by a prepotential of the form:

 $\X^\Lambda(z)$ being components of a holomorphic section of the symplectic bundle over the manifold.
 The coordinate $z$ is identified with the ratio $\X^1/\X^0$, in a local patch in which $\X^0\neq 0$.
 If we set $\X^0=1$, the holomorphic section $\Omega^M$ and the K\"ahler potential of the model read: